facebook/TestSlide/docs/index.rst

 TestSlide: Fluent Python Testing
 ================================

 TestSlide makes writing tests fluid and easy.
 Whether you prefer classic `unit testing <https://docs.python.org/3/library/unittest.html>`_, `TDD <https://en.wikipedia.org/wiki/Test-driven_development>`_ or `BDD <https://en.wikipedia.org/wiki/Behavior-driven_development>`_, it helps you be productive, with its easy to use well behaved mocks and its awesome test runner.

-TestSlide is designed to work well with other test frameworks, so you can use it on top of existing ``unittest.TestCase`` without rewriting everything.
+It is designed to work well with other test frameworks, so you can use it on top of existing ``unittest.TestCase`` without rewriting everything.

 Quickstart
 ----------